Programer6/Phoenix3D/journal.md

 - **Frame:** 2020 & 2040 aluminum extrusion
 - **Motion:** CoreXY with linear rails

-Just a quick note i was rlly lazy to document the journal while making the 3D printer thus, I don't really remember the excate date of which I completed the making of the 3d printer model thus I have put the estimate of the time i spent on each of the task!
+Just a quick note i was rlly lazy to document the journal while making the 3D printer thus, I don't really remember the excate date of which I completed the making of the 3d printer model thus, I have put the estimate of the time i spent on each of the task!
 Hope you enjoy going through my journal!
                                                                                                                                                                 |

 Here is some research that I did after reviwing AK printer's documentation which came in clutch: